- Messages

 Nebraska coming hard at Schunke

-In January Schunke may not have been able to get out to any schools for visits but he had several coaches come and visit him including Nebraska offensive line coach Donovan Raiola.
+In January Schunke may not have been able to get out to any schools for visits but he had several coaches come and visit him including Nebraska offensive line coach Donovan Raiola.“It’s was pretty wild,” Schunke said.
+“I would just get called out of class and I’d be told by head coach that so and so was here.
+It was neat getting to experience that but I want to get out to schools myself.”

-The Cornhuskers currently sit as the heavy favorite to land a commitment from Schunke according to the Tater Island Recruiting Prediction Machine at 69.8%.
+The Cornhuskers currently sit as the heavy favorite to land a commitment from Schunke according to the On3 Recruiting Prediction Machine at 69.8%.
 Nebraska offered Schunke while Scott Frost was still in charge but have remained in contact with him despite the coaching change.

 “I don’t know all of the new coaches yet but maybe once I figure out where I’m going, I may head down to Nebraska,” Schunke said.